 Although this law is well-intentioned and will certainly save lives, from the perspective of a criminal defense law firm, we have some reservations about the law.

 There is no real, accurate way to prove a person was on their phone at the time they were pulled over — body cameras would not be enacted until the actual stop.
 This gives police officers leeway to pull people over and cite the reason as texting, even if this was not truly the case.
 This could potentially turn into rouse to pull people over and start late night DUI investigations, leading to the illegal arrests of hundreds of people.

-Ten years ago, I saw the same situation — arrests without enough probable cause — happen when failure to wear your seatbelt became a primary offense.
-I had a sudden increase in criminal and DUI cases where my clients emphatically stated that they were wearing their seatbelt, only to have an officer say otherwise.
+Ten years ago, our firm saw the same situation — arrests without enough probable cause — happen when failure to wear your seatbelt became a primary offense.
+We had a sudden increase in criminal and DUI cases where our clients emphatically stated that they were wearing their seatbelt, only to have an officer say otherwise.